wardle/hermes/README.md

 * cross-mapping to and from other code systems
 * support for SNOMED CT compositional grammar and the SNOMED CT expression constraint language.

-A HL7 FHIR terminology facade is under development : [hades](https://github.com/wardle/hades).
-This exposes the functionality available in `hermes` via a FHIR terminology API.

 It is designed as both library for embedding into larger applications, or as a microservice.

 It is fast, both for import and for use.
 It imports and indexes the International